 - Space-saving with no wear and tear.

-- The PDF has sound functionality for people with impaired vision.
+- The PDF can have sound functionality for people with impaired vision.

 - Revising a PDF is simpler and often less costly than a printed version.